PHIKN1GHT/pypbbot_archived/README.md

 Python implementation for [ProtobufBot](https://github.com/ProtobufBot/onebot_idl) Server.

+**This project is still WORK IN PROGRESS, DO NOT use for production.**

 # How to use

-First, you need `pip install pypbbot`
+First, you need to `pip install pypbbot`

 Second, write your `echobot.py`as above: